A posteriori verification for the sign-change structure of solutions of elliptic partial differential equations

-Note that our method does not limit the basis functions that constitute approximate solutions, but can be applied to many types of bases other than the Legendre polynomial basis, such as the finite element basis and Fourier basis.
+Note that our method does not limit the basis functions that constitute approximate solutions, but can be applied to many bases other than the Legendre polynomial basis, such as the finite element and Fourier bases.

-In actual computations to obtain $ H^1_0 $-errors $ \rho $ using the methods proposed in \cite{plum2008, tanaka2014verified}, verification was implemented on the solution space $ V $ with the generalized inner product and norm
+In actual computations to obtain $ H^1_0 $-errors $ \rho $ using the methods proposed in \cite{plum2008,tanaka2014verified}, verification was implemented on the solution space $ V $ with the generalized inner product and norm

 where $\tau$ is a nonnegative number chosen as

 However, because the norm $\left\|\cdot\right\|_{\tau}$ monotonically increases with $\tau$, the usual norm $\left\|\cdot\right\|_{V} (= \left\|\nabla\cdot\right\|_{L^{2}})$ is bounded by $\left\|\cdot\right\|_{\tau}$ for any $\tau \geq 0$.
 Therefore, we can use the error bound $ \|u-\hat{u}\|_{\tau} $ as the error bound $ \rho $ in the sense of the usual norm that is desired in Subsection \ref{subsec:maintheo}, whereas we should allow some overestimation for $ \rho $ (see, Table \ref{table:allen} for estimation results).